the-technat/the-technat/content/posts/remote-coding.md

 ### Networking

 Ubuntu comes with netplan by default, but I don't like it, especially if systemd already has a preinstalled solution.
-So I purged netplan and replaced it with [systemd-networkd]:
+So I purged netplan and replaced it with systemd-networkd:

 ```console
 sudo tee /etc/systemd/network/wired.network &>/dev/null <<EOF